 The significant Shareholders are invited to contact or meet with a new Chairman.
 Any request by a Shareholder to meet with a new Director would be considered by the Board.
-Investors will typically get the opportunity to meet with new Directors at presentations and meetings following the announcements of the results.
+Investors will typically get the opportunity to meet with Directors at AGMs, at presentations and meetings following the announcements of the results.